k9securityio/k9-cdk/README.md

 * `make all` - build library, run tests, and deploy
 * `make build` - build the library
-* `make unit-test` - run unit tests for the library
 * `make converge` - deploy the integration test resources
 * `make destroy` - destroy the integration test resources
-* `make publish` - publish the package to npmjs

 The low level build commands for this project are:

- * `npm run build`   compile typescript to js
+* `npx projen build`   compile typescript to js, lint, transpile with JSII, execute tests
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
+* `cdk synth`       emits the synthesized CloudFormation template
 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template